Fueling the Fighter: A Complete Guide to Boxing Nutrition & Recovery

 Carbohydrates: Your Primary Energy Source

-• Focus on whole‑grain sources: oats, brown rice, quinoa.
+• Build your base from whole-grain sources: oats, brown rice, quinoa, potatoes.

 Protein: Repair & Build Muscle

-Aim for 1.6–2.2 g/kg of bodyweight daily.
-Prioritize lean meats, fish, eggs, and legumes.
+Aim for 1.6–2.2 g/kg of bodyweight daily spread across 3–5 feedings.
+Prioritize lean meats, fish, eggs, dairy, and legumes.

 Fats: Hormonal Support & Long-Term Energy